Clinical Psychology Ph.D. Admissions

 - Application Deadline

 All graduate applications must be submitted electronically through the Graduate College.

 - Bachelor's Degree from an accredited institution or equivalent.
 Coursework preferred: 18 hours (or equivalent quarter hours) of psychology at the undergraduate level, including one course in statistics and one in experimental research design.

 - GPA of 3.0 or better overall; and an average of at least 3.3 (B+) in psychology.
 Applicants who have completed some graduate work should have a grade-point average of at least 3.4 in that work.

-- Graduate Record Examination (GRE) required, both Verbal and Quantative.
-Psychology Subject GRE recommended, especially if no B.A. or B.S. in psychology.
+- Graduate Record Examination (GRE) required, both Verbal and Quantitative.
+Psychology Subject GRE is not required.
 The code for Ohio University is 1593.
-Of note, our program is still requiring the GRE general test in Fall 2020 for admissions for Fall 2021.

 - Three letters of recommendation, preferably from psychology faculty members.